Tide vs Countingup: comparing business bank accounts

 Tide vs Counting up: banking features

 Tide’s business bank account includes the option to create standing orders and to schedule payments for dates in the future.
-With Tide, you can also create Direct Debit agreements with your clients, so that you can get your invoices paid automatically.
+With Tide, you can also create Direct Debit agreements with your customers, so you can get your invoices paid automatically.

 Tide vs Countingup: add-ons and paid plans